Registration Resources

 Before for your Appointment

 Leading up to your advising appointment, begin to think about questions to ask your adviser about topics such as fulfilling major, minor, general education requirements, prerequisites, class times, extracurricular academic clubs, or general academic questions.
-See this step-by-step guide to preparing.

 • Start by finding your major and minor requirements located in the course catalog.